QED-it/zcash_tx_tool/README.md

 ## Testing Block Data Storage Locally

-The `tx-tool` includes a block data storage feature that speeds up wallet synchronization and enables chain reorganization detection.
+The `tx-tool` records block hashes locally so later runs can validate the stored chain head and detect chain reorganizations.
 You can test this feature locally by running the GitHub Actions workflow with `act`.

 ### Using `act` to Run GitHub Actions Locally